awsdocs/amazon-ecs-developer-guide/doc_source/using-service-linked-roles.md

 **To delete a service\-linked role \(CLI\)**

 1. Because a service\-linked role cannot be deleted if it is being used or has associated resources, you must submit a deletion request\.
 That request can be denied if these conditions are not met\.
 You must capture the `deletion-task-id` from the response to check the status of the deletion task\.
-Type the following command to submit a service\-linked role deletion request:
+Enter the following command to submit a service\-linked role deletion request:

    ```
-   $ aws iam [delete\-service\-linked\-role](https://docs.aws.amazon.com/cli/latest/reference/iam/delete-service-linked-role.html) --role-name AWSServiceRoleForECS+OPTIONAL-SUFFIX
+   $ aws iam delete-service-linked-role --role-name AWSServiceRoleForECS+OPTIONAL-SUFFIX
    ```

-1. Type the following command to check the status of the deletion task:
+1. Use the following command to check the status of the deletion task:

    ```
-   $ aws iam [get\-service\-linked\-role\-deletion\-status](https://docs.aws.amazon.com/cli/latest/reference/iam/get-service-linked-role-deletion-status.html) --deletion-task-id deletion-task-id
+   $ aws iam get-service-linked-role-deletion-status --deletion-task-id deletion-task-id
    ```

    The status of the deletion task can be `NOT_STARTED`, `IN_PROGRESS`, `SUCCEEDED`, or `FAILED`\.
 If the deletion fails, the call returns the reason that it failed so that you can troubleshoot\.
 If the deletion fails because the role is using the service's resources, then the notification includes a list of resources, if the service returns that information\.
 You can then [clean up the resources](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#service-linked-role-review-before-delete) and submit the deletion again\.